KRakeesh04/s1/src/content/docs/properties-of-materials/basics/06-crystal-secture.md

 ## Amorphous (or Non Crystalline)

-- Random arrangement of atoms or molecules.
-- Long-range order is absent.
+When atoms or molecules are randomly arranged.
+Long-range order is absent.

 - Example: Glass.
 - Polymers are semi-crystalline.